hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1312_chapter_iii.md

 And indeed as we went through the countrysides of northern India this summer, we had many chances of noting how deep this Krishna myth had set its mark upon the people.
-The songs that dancers chanted as they danced in the roadside hamlets were all of Râdhâ and Krishna.
+The songs that dancers chanted as they danced in the roadside hamlets were all of Rādhā and Krishna.
 And the Swami was fond of a statement, as to which we, of course, could have no opinion, that the Krishna-worshippers of India had exhausted the possibilities of the romantic motive in lyric poetry. . . .